 Ready-Made lights are pre-assembled and ready to ship, they are not built to order.

 The Apprentice has all of the basics to get you up and running.

 A lot of people write to ask what I would recommend in a light.
 So, I've combined my personal experience with 18 months of user research and the result is the Alpha Ready-Made.
-These lights are machined at Hirsch Machine in Santa Clara instead of in my own shop.
-Gilbert is the shop's head-man and he personally did all the work.
-I spent several days down there watching him work and getting things dialed in, checking samples right as they came off the machine.
-He's been cutting metal almost longer that I've been alive...if quality is at all in question.
+These lights are machined in-house at our shop in Mountain View, California.
+Gilbert is our head machinist, and he's been cutting metal almost longer that I've been alive...if quality is at all in question.

 I've been working on this driver for over two years.
 It's simple, powerful, and full of features even the most demanding flashlight enthusiasts will appreciate.
 A maximum current of 3.4 Amps delivers class-leading power and an advanced software platform lets you make Icarus a reflection of your unique preferences by programming it any way you like...

 This driver is 100% designed, programmed, and manufactured (in the USA) just for me.
 Until now, I've been limited by "what is available," but Icarus is the realization of a long standing goal.
 No expense is spared, no shortcuts taken, no compromise accepted.
 I'm proud to put the Prometheus stamp on this driver as the crowning jewel of the Alpha platform.
 Enough talk, let's get to the details.

 Ready-Mades are stamped with the Prometheus logo, not my Maker's Mark, but they are still 100% assembled by me with the same components that go into my custom lights.
 This stamp was custom made for me by Infinity Stamps outside of Los Angeles.
 It has a curved face to match the curve on the outside of the light and produce a mark with even depth.